-Can I transfer my ISA to my daughter or spouse?
+Can I transfer my ISA to my children or spouse?

 ISAs can be inherited by your spouse but you must have been married to them or in a civil partnership with them.
 This is done via an inherited ISA allowance.